-Bucci Developments is preparing to submit an application to rezone property at the north-eastern corner of Garden Drive and 10th Avenue in Vancouver to enable construction of multi-family homes and is seeking community feedback on the initial design.
+Bucci Developments has submitted an application to rezone property at the north-eastern corner of Garden Drive and East 10th Avenue in Vancouver to enable construction of multi-family homes and is seeking community feedback on the initial design.

 This website provides information on the proposed development, details of public consultation events, an approximate schedule of the approval process, contact details for the developer and (when available) City of Vancouver representatives.
 The website will be updated with additional project details and the evolving design as available.

 Update | December 2017

 Bucci Developments is pleased to have submitted a Rezoning Application to the City of Vancouver on December 15th, 2017.
 The comments from all the Public Engagement Sessions to-date (and any submitted via this website) have been included with the submission to the city.

 The primary discussion points from the November 21st engagement session were related to height/density, aesthetics, parking/traffic, construction activity, and the planning process.
 Rositch Hemphill Architects has worked to refine the building based on this feedback and the latest drawing package can be downloaded, here: LINK.

 - Architecture has been modified and revised to achieve a more West Coast inspired aesthetic

 - Additional indoor and outdoor amenity space including: